TheLocust3/budgeting/README.md

 ## todo

 ### next
- - Create "summary" transaction of account value on initial pull
-   - make `last_refreshed` start as null
-   - if null, pull current account balance and create a dummy transaction
  - Puller shouldn't overwrite authorized_at when the transaction is no longer pending
  - List/remove integrations
    - How can an integration be re-attached?